-Note: a Business day is a regular calendar day, Monday through Sunday, and resets at the end of each day at midnight CST for dollar and transaction frequency limitation purposes.
+Note: a calendar day is defined as a regular calendar day, Monday through Sunday, and resets at the end of each day at midnight CST for dollar and transaction frequency limitation purposes.

 Your Personal Identification Number (PIN) serves as your electronic signature & provides access to your financial records.